ABOUT THE UNION INSTITUTE

 The Union Institute has its origins in 1964 when a consortium of ten well-established colleges and universities (including Antioch, Sarah Lawrence, Goddard, Hofstra and Bard ) convened to address what was perceived as the increasing inadequacies and limitations of contemporary higher education.
 The issues of concern included over-specialization and educational narrowness, the lack of interdisciplinary inquiry, elitism, and the under-representation of certain groups including minorities and adults beyond the normal trajectory (e.g. high school immediately to college or college immediately to graduate school).
 There was also a desire to promote a strong sense of social awareness as to how education and one's own work impact society.
 In short, the consortium desired to experiment in progressively revamping and remolding modern higher education.
 The consortium would be known as the Union for Experimenting Colleges and Universities (UECU).1

 One of the prominent concepts developed was that of the University Without Walls (UWW), the idea that education/learning should not necessarily be anchored nor confined to a given anonymous classroom with four walls, but should take place in whatever environments are most appropriate for learning.
 (For example, during my program, I attended a "Computer Applications Across the Disciplines" seminar that was held in Silicon Valley, the center of relevant activity, where we were addressed by an impressive selection of local cutting-edge experts.
-As a result, the learning experience was superior than if it had been convened in an ordinary classroom at the Institute's campus in Cincinnati and there are numerous other learning scenarios best served by going to the source or to an otherwise more conducive environment.
+As a result, the learning experience was superior than if it had been convened in an ordinary classroom at the Institute's campus in Cincinnati, and there are numerous other learning scenarios best served by going to the source or to an otherwise more conducive environment.

 In 1969, UECU became a formal degree-granting institution incorporated in the State of Ohio and would develop both an undergraduate and a graduate (Ph.D.) program (a Master's was not in the mix back then.)
-The early learners [the passive word, "student", is eschewed by the school] were attracted by its revolutionary and non-conformist nature and many of its refreshing alternatives to traditional educational models.
+The early learners [the passive word, "student," is eschewed by the school] were attracted by its revolutionary and non-conformist nature and many of its refreshing alternatives to traditional educational models.
 THE UNION WAS/IS AN EVOLVING INSTITUTION, in a constant state of reevaluation and change.
 For better or for worse, UECU was ultimately compelled to modify some of its ways in order to obtain regional academic accreditation - the formal stamp of legitimacy for any recognized academic institution of higher education.2 This occurred in 1985.
-The school eventually changed its name from the cumbersome UECU to the much more concise, "The Union Institute".
-(With its changing and growing programs, it is now known as The Union Institute and University and now offers distance learning degree programs addressing working or other non-traditional learners.)
+The school eventually changed its name from the cumbersome UECU to the much more concise, "The Union Institute."
+(With its changing and growing programs, it is now known as The Union Institute and University and now offers distance and residential learning degree programs addressing working or other non-traditional learners.)

 I entered the Ph.D. program of UECU in the mid-1980's.
 As noted above, UECU is an evolving institution.
 As such, the program I experienced, though conceptually similar, was very different than its present manifestation, as one might expect.
 The program I was involved with contained most of the components of a traditional program (including a supervisory committee, course work, a dissertation, etc.), but "the rules" were quite different.
 Here are some of the attractive aspects of my experience: